laprej/laprej-www/courses/rpi-csci-2500-2017-fall.md

 ### Grading and Other Class Policies

 *  14%: Lab sections
-*  30%: 6 homeworks, 5 pts each -- due every other Tuesday.
+*  30%: 6 homeworks, 5 pts each -- due every other Wednesday.
-*  42%: 7 quizzes, 6 pts each, given in class every other Thursday.
+*  42%: 7 quizzes, 6 pts each, given in class every other week on Tuesdays or Fridays.
 *  14%: 1 project.

 **We will also be using Submitty (AKA the homework server).
 Details